 - Mint - calming peppermint relaxes your stomach and may help with the pain.

 - Ginger - delaying the stomach emptying may cause indigestion.
-In a clinical study, it was found that consuming it significantly accelerated emptying of the stomach.
-We always add it to our green juice, since it provides flavor and it is full of immune system supportive properties.
+In a clinical study, it was found that consuming it significantly accelerated the emptying of the stomach.
+We always add it to our green juice since it provides flavor and is full of immune system-supporting properties.

 Solids for gut health

 That doesn't mean that we cannot consume solids.
 They help relieve constipation, but they should be as plain as possible, and you should avoid large quantities as they can have harmful effects.
 Think white rice, like steamed Jasmine rice, or simple baked, boiled, or mashed potatoes without butter.

 A baked sweet potato is also a healthy, yummy, and gluten-free option.

 Bananas are also great because they are full of potassium.
 Potassium can help balance electrolyte levels in your body, which may help with an upset stomach and other symptoms associated with low blood sugar or dehydration.

 Eating a banana is also an excellent choice for people who have trouble keeping down solid foods when they have an upset stomach because bananas do not require much chewing, are very soft, and help relieve constipation, and promote bowel movements.